spacetelescope/romancal/docs/roman/references_general/distortion_reffile.rst

 Reference File Format
 +++++++++++++++++++++
-DISTORTION reference files are ASDF format, with one astropy model object.
+DISTORTION reference files are ASDF format, and contain an astropy model object.
 The format and content of the file is as follows
 (see `~roman_datamodels.datamodels.DistortionRefModel`):